Best neutral density filters in 2024

 Although ND filters are little more than smoked glass, they can be fiddly to use.
 For starters, don't even think about using one unless your camera is on a tripod.
 That's because not only will you be taking long exposures, but you're going to further increase the time your shutter is open, so any movement within the shot is going to blur.

-That's exactly what you want for your subject, but in order for that to have the desired effect, you're going to want to make sure everything else is in focus and sharp.
+That's precisely what you want for your subject, but for that to have the desired effect, you'll want to make sure everything else is in focus and sharp.
 That means using a tripod.
-However, actually achieving a sharp focus while your camera lens is wearing an anti-filter can be tricky.
+However, achieving a sharp focus while your camera lens is wearing an anti-filter can be tricky.
 So it's best to compose your shot first and only then fetch the ND filter.

 How to choose a neutral density filter